712 related texts · 8 related myths · Page 5 of 15

 After 28 years of leading them through war and peace, Joshua, the successor to Moses, passed away.
 According to Legends of the Jews, a monumental work compiled by Rabbi Louis Ginzb...

 It happens to the best of us, and even to some of the greatest Rabbis in Jewish lore.
 Take the story of Rabbi Joshua, for example.
-We all know the prophet Elijah.
-The one who ascen...
+The familiar version gives us the prophet Elijah....

 Even though he messed up big time by breaking his oath, he was, at heart, a good and just ruler.
 So good, in fact, that God almost changed His mind about punishing the wicked gener...